Simon-L/u-boot/doc/board/rockchip/rockchip.rst

 Note:

 1. rkbin binaries are regularly updated, so it would be recommended to use the latest version.
+2. If this method doesn't work, connect UART at 1500000bps, boot the device and look for errors.
+A possible cause is a version mismatch with the miniloader version in the SPI flash, if your device has one.
-2. 0x200000 is a load address and is an option for some platforms.
+3. 0x200000 is a load address and is an option for some platforms.

 3. Package the RK3066 image with U-Boot TPL/SPL on NAND
 -------------------------------------------------------